Kolossi/dapi-logo/Readme.md

 This includes a zip of the "FFF Tusj" font by [Magnus Cederholm](http://www.formfett.net/) which is free for both personal and commercial use.

-To use the font, drag the .ttf font file to the `Control Panel\All Control Panel Items\Fonts` display
+To use the font, drag the .ttf font file to the `Control Panel\All Control Panel Items\Fonts` display window.

 To edit the logo or icon/emoji, use [draw.io](https://www.draw.io/) and load the relevant `*.xml` file.
 If you have only just installed the font, you'll need to exit all browser windows before reopening and loading this up.